 Follow-Up You will return to Memorial Health Bariatrics after two weeks, four weeks, monthly for the first year, then every three months for the next one to two years, then annually.
 At each of these visits, we will check your weight, measure certain parts of your body, check your strength, and perform other tests as needed.
-These check-ups are necessary to help us ensure that you are healthy and are following your diet and exercise guidelines.
+These check-ups are necessary to help us ensure that you are healthy and are following your diet and exercise guidelines. test

 Support You will be asked to attend a support group regularly.
 Research has shown that adequate support is a vital part of weight loss success.
 We offer meetings at least twice a month in Savannah in the Mercer Auditorium located in the Hoskins Center on the Memorial Health campus.
 We also hold a monthly meetings in outlying communities.
 You will also meet with an exercise physiologist and dietitian.
 You will be given telephone access to a nurse 24 hours a day, seven days a week.
 Additional counseling will be available if necessary.

 Changing the Way You Eat The modifications made to your gastrointestinal tract will require permanent changes in your eating habits.
 Some of the changes include: